 Supreme Court case R v Jogee

 Campaigners had long criticised this element of the law, saying that it is difficult to predict the actions of others.
-The charity Just For Kids Law argued that it was particularly hard for children and adolescents “to predict events or understand the consequences of theirs and other people’s actions in the way that an adult would.”
+The charity Just For Kids Law argued that it was tough for children and adolescents “to predict events or understand the consequences of theirs and other people’s actions in the way that an adult would.”

+Jogee was re-tried and found guilty of manslaughter, rather than murder.
 However, the case then went to the Supreme Court, which said the law had been wrongly interpreted for the last 30 years.
 The judgment concluded that to be guilty under joint enterprise, the secondary defendant must intend to help the principal defendant to commit the crime.
 In other words, they must share the same intent – be it to kill or to cause serious harm.
-Jogee was re-tried and found guilty of manslaughter, rather than murder.

 Joint enterprise applied disproportionately

-It was hoped the Jogee case would help prevent the convictions of those who were in the wrong place at the wrong time.
+It was hoped the Jogee case would help prevent the convictions of those in the wrong place at the wrong time.
 However, the murder case of Wahab Hafidah has thrown this into doubt.

 The murder of Wahab Hafidah

 In May 2016, 18-year-old Wahab Hafidah was stabbed to death in Moss Side, a suburb two miles south of Manchester.
 While drunk, he provoked a group of youths in a park by throwing stones at their cars.
 The group chased him through the streets, during which time a hammer was thrown at him.
-More people joined the chase, and eventually some of the pursuers caught up with Hafidah.
+More people joined the chase, and some of the pursuers eventually caught up with Hafidah.
 He was thrown to the ground, punched and kicked.
 A lady passing by shouted at them to stop, after which all but two of the assailants ran away.
-One of them then pulled out a knife and stabbed him in the neck.
+One of them pulled out a knife and stabbed him in the neck.

-The Crown Court sided with the prosecution and 11 of the 12 defendants were convicted of either murder or manslaughter (one was acquitted).
+The Crown Court sided with the prosecution, and 11 of the 12 defendants were convicted of either murder or manslaughter (one was acquitted).
 This decision makes the Jogee ruling slightly ambiguous, as the argument of foresight is still being used.
 To reiterate, the prosecution said that the defendants foresaw the use of a deadly weapon, but they continued the chase anyway.
 This implied their intent to harm.
 As Beatrice Krebs, associate professor of law at Reading University said: “If intention can be readily inferred from foresight, then nothing will have changed.”